top of page

 A place of practice for modern mammals.

 How do we practice?
+Alongside each other, we synch to LISTENING DEEPLY to the stirrings and whispers within.
 The Loam is a place of belonging, re-wilding, intentional slow, creation, sharing, discernment, cyclical-living, rituals, growing, mystery, and un-learning.
 We are a vibrant global community grounded in the shared exploration of age-old story making and nervous system science.
 Nothing about our process is prescriptive.
 Our space is brave, playful, no bullshit, loving, electric and subterranean.
 We spend the concentrated arc of a year together and most continue on for the following year.

 We come together to liberate ourselves from no-longer-adaptive programming and to recapture our own artistry and attention in a rapid and often distracted 21st century world.
 How do you rhythm (yes, it's a verb) yourself and your life?
 Let's undo the over-doing culture.
-Let's lean into spiral layered learning.
-Why?
-To inhabit our true creative aliveness!
+Let's inhabit our true creative aliveness.
 Enter then: the very real ripple effect, a deep collective reclamation.

 Image by Wilhelm Gunkel